Cast On Designer Info

 - This requires a researched article and original pattern for the garment.

 - Higher fee for larger or more complex garments or multiple garments.
-A coat would be at the top end; a cowl at the bottom end.
+A coat would be at the top end; a cowl or baby item would be at the bottom end.

 Skill Builder/Confident Beginner

 - $100 for article

 - $150-300 for accompanying garment.
 By definition as “Confident Beginner, “ these patterns should be on the simple side and easily completed by a beginner.